Aurora-Jennifer/Contracting_Docs/README.md

 3. **For licensing inquiries**, see `legal/SUBSCRIPTIONS.md`.
 4. **If the project appears aligned**, schedule an introductory meeting to discuss goals and constraints.
 5. **A customized Statement of Work (SOW)** will be drafted based on project requirements.
-6. **Work begins** once the SOW and Master Consulting Agreement (MCA) are approved and compliance items (LLC, EIN, insurance, banking) are complete.
+6. **Work begins** once the SOW and Master Consulting Agreement (MCA) are approved and business insurance is obtained.

 ---